 Discover the history of Chelsea Market, visit our favorite eateries, view original artwork and obscure granite sculptures, and learn how the Market has become the ultimate indoor food paradise (while tasting your way through).
 Pop into the newest food hall contender, The GANSEVOORT MARKET, and try classic Neapolitan pizza from Luzzo’s.

 Then step outside and view on *THE HIGHLINE, NYC’s elevated outdoor park, for great views of the Hudson River.
 Wander through THE MEATPACKING DISTRICT and learn about the past and present, and how it became a trendy nightlife destination.

-EVENING TOURS: Also available at 5PM on THURSDAYS & FRIDAYS!
+EVENING TOURS: Tours also available at 5PM on THURSDAYS & FRIDAYS!

 $54 / per